MSN Degree – Master of Science in Nursing Programs

 MSN degree programs prepare graduates for careers in advanced nursing practice or research.
 MSN graduates may continue their education and pursue clinically-focused DNP or research-focused PhD in nursing.
 Upon completion, graduates can take the National Nurse Licensure Examination (NCLEX-RN) to become registered nurses.

 An investment in an MSN degree is a solid choice, and the career outlook for advanced practice registered nurses (APRNs) with MSN degrees is positive.
-The US Bureau of Labor Statistics (BLS) shows the career outlook for nurse practitioners, nurse anesthetists, and nurse midwives, which are types of APRNs, is high, with an expected growth rate of 40 percent from 2021 to 2031.
-This demand will create 188,600 new positions, all of which can only be accessed with a minimum of an MSN degree.
+The US Bureau of Labor Statistics (BLS 2024) shows the career outlook for nurse practitioners, nurse anesthetists, and nurse midwives, which are types of APRNs, is high, with an expected growth of 38 percent from 2022 to 2032.
+This demand will create 123,600 new positions, all of which can only be accessed with a minimum of an MSN degree.

-In addition, the median annual salary for nurse practitioners is $120,680, which is more than double the national average for all occupations at $58,260.
+In addition, the median annual salary for nurse practitioners is $129,480, more than double the national average for all occupations, which is $65,470.

 How does one choose the right MSN program?
 The first step is to consider your desired career outcome.
 For example, do you want to focus on general clinical practice or a specialty population?
 Second, to legally work as an APRN, it is essential to graduate from a program accredited by the Commission on Collegiate Nursing Education (CCNE) or the Accreditation Commission for Education in Nursing (ACEN).